iachievedit/weatherfxlite/README.md

 For what it's worth, I'm not the only one traumatized by the demise of the WeatherFX.
 On jillcataldo.com there are over 400 comments and [counting](https://jillcataldo.com/happy-new-year-is-your-weather-center-discontinuing-itself/) of those who are mourning their beloved WeatherFX.

+**2022-10-08 Update**

+Around September 7, 2022, individuals across the country began reporting their WeatherFX units had come back to life.
+Indeed, mine did as well.
+Occasionally the clock will be behind an hour and the current temperature will be wildly incorrect, so I think we'll keep working on this project!

 ## Hardware

 If you're only interested in running the application on your desktop there's no additional hardware required.
 WeatherFXLite is _not_ designed to work with your own sensors and requires no special hardware other than something with an Internet connection.